 ARTICLE VI - Meetings of the Board of Trustees

-An annual meeting of the Foundation shall be held for the Member and for the election of Officers and Trustees and for the transaction of such other business as the Board of Trustees deems necessary.
+An annual meeting of the Foundation shall be held for the Member for the transaction of such other business as the Board of Trustees deems necessary.
+This may be held at the time of scientific sessions.

 ARTICLE VII - Parliamentary Procedures